MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 ## Email and Microsoft 365 connected groups

-In a connected group set up from Yammer, you can have group conversations in Yammer or in Outlook.
-You can send an email to a group in Yammer and it will appear in the group's Yammer messages, or use the group's name from the Outlook global address list (GAL) to send email to the group that goes directly to Outlook.
+In a connected group set up from Viva Engage, you can have group conversations in Viva Engage or in Outlook.
+You can send an email to a group in Viva Engage and it will appear in the group's Viva Engage messages, or use the group's name from the Outlook global address list (GAL) to send email to the group that goes directly to Outlook.

-Your company can continue to use groups in Yammer and groups in Outlook based on which group type better fits the scenario for a team.
+Your company can continue to use groups in Viva Engage and groups in Outlook based on which group type better fits the scenario for a team.

-Email notifications for Yammer messages may be sent to users depending on the preferences that they have set in their Yammer notification settings.
+Email notifications for Viva Engage messages may be sent to users depending on the preferences that they have set in their Viva Engage notification settings.
 This applies both to connected and non-connected groups.

 ## Plans for additional integration with Microsoft 365 groups